skuperuser/pysom/README.md

 # pysom
 A python library for somtoday to get grades, homework, schedules, news, absences, etc.
 Scrapes the somtoday site for data to avoid the constantly changing authentication mess regarding the somtoday api.
 Uses the `requests` module for scraping.
-Only requires a browser for login.
+Only requires a browser for saving auth cookies

 ## Usage: